 - A Bachelor of Arts (BA) degree program for students who want to major in Elementary Education (to teach grades K-6),

 - Teacher education programs for students interested in Secondary Education (grades 5-12), and

 - A Bachelor of Science (BS) degree program in Science Education for students who want to teach in schools or informal learning settings (park naturalists or museum educators).

-To teach at either the elementary or secondary school level, you will first need to complete 30 semester hours of college course work with a minimum grade-point average of 3.0 before applying to the Teacher Education Program (TEP).
+To teach at either the elementary or secondary school level, you will first need to complete 30 semester hours of college course work with a minimum grade-point average of 3.0 before applying to the Teacher Education Program.
 Admission to the TEP also requires satisfactory scores on the Praxis I exam, among other criteria.
-After completing the TEP course work, you'll file a student teaching application, and your progress will be reviewed to verify you are ready for a student teaching experience.
+After completing the TEP course work, you will file a student teaching application, and your progress will be reviewed to verify you are ready for a student teaching experience.

 Elementary Education Licensure/Certification Areas

 Iowa's BA degree program in elementary education offers instruction in teaching foundations and methods, plus course work in liberal arts and sciences.
 In addition to the general elementary endorsement, you may seek endorsements to teach these subjects in grades K-8:

 - English as a Second Language (ESL)